jsuarez1992/jsuarez1992/README.md

 ## A little bit about me:

 👩 29 years old, born in the lovely Perú
-🎓 I'm a student at Centria University of Applied Sciences { Bachelor of Engineering, Information Technology }
+🎓 I'm a student at Centria University of Applied Sciences { Road to Software Engineering }
 🚀 I’ll start learning Phyton and JavaScript in March
 💻 Current set of skills: C# porgramming, SQL, as well as managing GitBash Command, HTML & CSS
 💬 My hobbies are: singing	🎤, analog photography	📷, reading 📚